Michael P. Hein: Clash with New York City officials

-In the fall of 2010, the New York City Department of Environment Protection began releasing turbid water from the Ashokan Reservoir via a waste channel which feeds into Ulster County's Esopus Creek.
-The Esopus Creek became contaminated with turbid water causing major problems to local farmers and residents as well as potentially damaging the aquatic ecosystem.
-This action by the agency which oversees the watershed feeding New York City's drinking water drew the attention of environmental groups and Ulster County residents, as well as that of County Executive Hein and many other local leaders.
+In the fall of 2010, the New York City Department of Environment Protection began releasing turbid water from the Ashokan Reservoir via a waste channel which feeds into Ulster County's Esopus Creek, which became contaminated with turbid water causing major problems to local farmers and residents as well as potentially damaging the aquatic ecosystem.
+This action by the agency which oversees the watershed feeding New York City's drinking water drew the attention of environmental groups and Ulster County residents, as well as that of Hein and many other local leaders.

-On Tuesday January 12, 2010, after 97 days of contaminated releases into the Esopus Creek, County Executive Hein announced Ulster County's intentions to file a lawsuit against New York City DEP.
-After enlisting the help of the New York State Department of Environmental Conservation and the New York State Attorney General's office, Hein brought an end to these releases and forced New York City DEP to pay for an independent damage assessment in order to evaluate the impact of their actions.
+On Tuesday January 12, 2010, after 97 days of contaminated releases into the Esopus Creek, Hein announced the intention to file a lawsuit against New York City DEP on behalf of the county.
+After enlisting the help of the New York State Department of Environmental Conservation and the New York State Attorney General's office, Hein brought an end to these releases and forced New York City DEP to pay for an independent damage assessment in order to evaluate the impact of the releases.

 Catskill Mountain Railroad

-In October 2013, Hein included in his budget an amount totaling $642,000 that was to be earned by taking up tracks in an unused section of an almost 40-mile long corridor leased to a local tourist train company, the Catskill Mountain Railroad.
-Later, Hein suggested that much of the corridor be converted to a rail trail while preserving segments for continued tourist train operations In response, the railroad created a plan calling for both rail and trail throughout in the former Ulster and Delaware Railroad.
-In 2013, Ulster County issued the tourism train a "Notice to Cure" citing lease violations.
-The lease with the tourism train was supposed to end in May 2016, and Mr. Hein was working with the Ulster County Legislature and other entities to prepare for future uses of the corridor.
+In October 2013, Hein included in his budget an amount totaling $642,000 that was to be earned by taking up tracks in an unused section of an almost 40-mile-long corridor leased to a local tourist train company, the Catskill Mountain Railroad.
+Later, Hein suggested that much of the corridor be converted to a rail trail while preserving segments for continued tourist train operations In response, the railroad volunteers created a plan calling for both rail and trail throughout in the former Ulster and Delaware Railroad.
+In 2013, Ulster County issued the tourism train a notice to cure, citing lease violations.
+The lease with the tourism train was supposed to end in May 2016, and Hein was working with the Ulster County legislature and other entities to prepare for future uses of the corridor.

 In the summer of 2016, it was announced that the Catskill Mountain Railroad would be allowed to continue its operations between Kingston and Hurley, as well as Phoenicia and Boiceville.
-In late 2016, Mr. Hein denied the railroad the right to operate out of Phoenicia, and the County made that portion of the line available to the highest bidder shortly thereafter.
+In late 2016, Hein denied the railroad the right to operate out of Phoenicia, and county officials made that portion of the line available to the highest bidder shortly thereafter.
 The railroad bid for another lease on the line but Rail Explorers Inc. came in higher and was allowed to restore and operate the line with their rail-based bicycle system.